IribeiroLeao2003/IribeiroLeao2003/README.md

 # Hi there! 👋

-I'm Isaac Leao, a third-year Software Engineering Technician student at Conestoga College.
+I'm Isaac Leao, a recent graduate of Software Engineering Technician at Conestoga College.

 - 👀 Recent Grad of Software Engineering Technician at Conestoga College
 - 🌱 I’m currently learning C, C++, Python, and JavaScript